How it works

-A summary of the material can be read below, with the operation of the glass productive chain, the most recent figures of the sector, besides a summary of the history of glass in Brazil.
+A summary of the material can be read below, with the operation of the glass productive chain, the most recent figures of the sector, besides a summary of the history of glass and its arrival in Brazil.

-Even with this history, the Phoenicians should not be the only ones to receive praise.
+Even with this story, the Phoenicians should not be the only ones to receive praise.
 In Ancient Egypt, archaeologists found the material shaped as colored glass beads, necklaces, earrings and blown bottles.

 In the international definition, glass is “an inorganic fusion product that was cooled down until it reached rigidity, without crystal forms”.

-In fact, the true nationality of the discoverers doesn’t matter.
+In fact, the true nationality of the discoverers doesn’t matter; the discovery itself does.

 The first techniques used in glass were extremely primitive.
 In time, other techniques were emerging.
 Around 200 a.
 C, one of the most widely used techniques made use of a blowing stick or cane.
 This practice was one of the responsible ones for the breakthrough and improvement of glass industries.